Skip to main content

 ··By Hans Kuepper · Founder of PromptQuorum, multi-model AI dispatch tool · PromptQuorum

-Continue (VS Code + JetBrains) is the best free IDE plugin for local LLMs in 2026: it connects natively to Ollama and any OpenAI-compatible API, supports chat + autocomplete + context-aware code editing, and runs entirely on your hardware with zero data leaving your machine.
+Cline (VS Code + JetBrains) is the best free IDE plugin for local LLMs in mid-2026: it connects natively to Ollama and any OpenAI-compatible API, supports agentic file editing + terminal commands + MCP tools, and runs entirely on your hardware.
+Note: Continue.dev (previously ranked #1) was acquired by Cursor in June 2026 — v2.0.0 is its final release.

 Key Takeaways

-• Aider is the terminal-first option — git-commit-aware, multi-file rewrites
+• Aider is the terminal-first option — git-commit-aware, multi-file rewrites, 44K GitHub stars

-• All four work with Ollama; only Tabby requires its own backend server
+• All tools work with Ollama; only Tabby requires its own backend server

 Best IDE Plugins for Local LLMs — Ranked